 Mulini Beach Rovinj

-The beach is a top-notch, designed by famed Croatian architects, it consists of a seafront promenade, sunbathing areas, and a pebble beach.
+The entire area is beautiful, designed by famed Croatian architects, it consists of a seafront promenade, sunbathing areas, and a pebble beach.

 Ravni Beach Istria